oxsecurity/megalinter/docs/descriptors/copypaste_jscpd.md

 JSCPD browses all files of your repository to detect excessive copy-pastes

-If you need to ignore folders,files or file extensions, use glob expressions `ignore` property of local `.jscpd.json` file
+If you need to ignore folders, files or file extensions, use glob expressions `ignore` property of local `.jscpd.json` file

 Example: